 The following shows the XML result of a "job steps" call:

-Once per session the CLI script verifies that it is compatible with the HTTP interface of the server (see COMPATIBLE_VERSION).
+The CLI script verifies once per session that it is compatible with the HTTP interface of the server.
 This check can be suppressed using the argument

 --suppress-version-check.
 However, this may lead to unexpected behaviour and should be used with caution.

 Using HTTPS as communication method in the server URL the following error message may appear in some environments.